 The equalizer is a solid state one, and has two shelves (“sub” for basses and “air” for highs) and three bells to control all the frequencies in low, mid and high spectrum.
 The three bells are fully parametric, while the shelves permit only to boost and cut at pre-selected frequencies.
 All pots are stepped, with the exception of gain pots that only have a center detent step.
 The equalizer is equipped with a bypass button that allows to completely bypass the circuit.

-When used for mastering, this equalizer is very clean and powerful, and demonstrates to behave perfectly both for boosting and, overall, for cutting frequencies.
+When used for audio mastering, this equalizer is very clean and powerful, and demonstrates to behave perfectly both for boosting and, overall, for cutting frequencies.

 For boosting, sub and air shelves are very powerful to add deepness and brightness to the tracks.